It’s the chili hidden in plain sight…

 You may not realize how often you eat products that contain pimento peppers.
 There are so many varieties of products that use this chili, due to its sweetness and low heat.
 And that’s part of what makes it special.
 The pimento pepper is everywhere, sometimes in nooks of the kitchen you don’t even realize.

-How mild are pimento peppers?the Scoville scale, coming in between 100 and 500 Scoville heat units, so the heat is really a small step up from the no heat of the bell peppers.
+About as mild as any hot pepper can be, as a short answer.
+They barely tick on the Scoville scale, coming in between 100 and 500 Scoville heat units, so the heat is really a small step up from the no heat of the bell peppers.
 Against our jalapeño reference point, the pimento averages around 40 times milder.

 What else are pimento peppers called?